 If the two sides of the pair of triangles and the angle that is included by these two sides are equal to the corresponding sides and angle that includes these two sides, then this is called Side-Angle-Side congruence (SAS), as shown in the figure.

-If two angles of two triangles and the side that includes these two angles are equal to the corresponding two angles and the side that includes these angles is equal is called the Angle-Side-Angle congruence (ASA), as shown in the figure.
+If two angles of two triangles and the side that includes these two angles are equal to the corresponding two angles and the side that includes these angles is equal, it is called the Angle-Side-Angle congruence (ASA), as shown in the figure.

 If in two triangles, two angles and one side are equal to the two angles and one side of another triangle, then this is called the Angle-Angle-Side Congruence (AAS), as shown in the figure.

-If three sides of the two triangles are equal, then the two triangles then this is called the Side-Side-Side congruency(SSS), as shown in the figure.
+If the three sides of the two triangles are equal, then the two triangles are congruent, which is called the Side-Side-Side congruency(SSS), as shown in the figure.

 1. SSA is not a valid rule as it does not include the angle between the pair of sides